objektwerks/fury/README.md

 Fury
 ----
->Fury feature tests using Scala 3.
+>Fury feature tests and benchmarks using Jsoniter and Scala 3.

 Build
 -----